kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** This is an artform I am new to and desires to refine so as to better know how to move from points A to points B.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Seeing the Congolese team handle both success and failure in the span of 3 days is an experience that sticks with me and fuels my grind this coming week.
+- <b>Memorable moment / breakthrough / proud event</b>: A breakthrough it is; embodiment of DLHI has seen 'The Dem' see people see him.
-- <b>Quote, inspiration, or personal reflection</b>: "Do not do things that you hate.
-Which, I think, is a variant of telling the truth.
-Because you have to act out the truth, as well as telling it." — Jordan B. Peterson.
-Is a quote I embodied twice this week and through which I reinforced my commitment to what seems to be true to me.
+- <b>Quote, inspiration, or personal reflection</b>: "Meaning colored by thoughts and perceptions."
+This was brought about by dream analysis; the idea one should add this to the toolkit and sometimes seek to find the meaning beneath the thought, feeling, intuition or sensation.

 ---